open-sdg/sdg-build/README.md

 4. Metadata

 The reason this may be important is, for example, when the indicator name is being altered, the data has not be altered yet; but when the metadata is being altered, the data *has* been altered.

+### Note about multiple inputs

+In some cases, you may use multiple inputs at the same time, such as YAML files for metadata and CSV files for data. **Note that the `context` parameter described above is limited to each individual input.** For example, if a particular input contains no metadata, then `context['meta']` will be `None` during the alteration of that input.
+And similarly, if a particular input contains no data, then `context['data']` will be `None` during the alteration of that input.
+This is important to keep in mind, as you may be expecting that the `context` parameter will have a combination of all inputs.

 ## Schemas